 Logo Request Form – Canada and Bermuda only

-Please enter full names, do not use periods or slashes.
+For those outside The Salvation Army please use the form below.
+Do not use periods or slashes.
 Ensure all contact information is accurate.
 After submission, you should receive an automated reply.
 If not, double-check your email address and try again.
-If you have not received the logos within a week, please contact Craig Norris (see bottom of page).
+If you have not received any response after 4-5 business days, please contact Craig Norris (see below).

 PLEASE NOTE: the “Giving Hope Today” tagline is branded for use within the Canada and Bermuda Territory ONLY.
 Requests from outside the territory cannot be fulfilled — unless permission has been provided in special cases, such as product production on behalf of our territory.

 If you are in the U.S. and found this page via a web search, you will instead want a U.S. branded “Doing the Most Good” logo.
 Please go to the USA National Headquarters site: www.salvationarmyusa.org and click on About Us | Press Kit | P.R.
 Contacts . . .